If you have a question that are not answered here, please contact Cody at Cody@Conwaylocallygrown.com

 How do I order?

 On Sundays, ordering opens at 6:00 P.M.
-Customers must place their order for the week no later than Tuesday at 10:00 P.M.
+Customers must place their order for the week no later than Tuesday at 9:00 P.M.
 Orders can be placed here on our website by going to the Market Page.
 It is just like shopping at Amazon.com.
-Just add things to your cart and check out.
+Just add things to your cart and then proceed to check out.

 Back to the top